 Lucid is a solutions-oriented publication about threats to democracy and abuses of power and how to counter them.
 It cuts through the noise and provides clear analysis about the consequences of democratic erosion and the toll of secrecy and corruption in government, boardrooms, and institutions.
 It also covers the global resistance to tyranny past and present.
 With informed awareness and clarity of purpose, Lucid readers have the tools they need to effect change.

-Each week, subscribers receive an essay by me and access to my popular live Q&As, where we think together about the most vital issues of the day.
+Each week, subscribers receive essays and posts by me.
+Paying subscribers also have access to my popular weekly Q&As, where we think together about the most vital issues of the day.

 Building bridges, countering polarization, and helping others to emerge from fogs of falsehood and fear is hard work.
 Together, we can get it done.

 Why Become a Paying Subscriber?

 A paid subscription ($5/month, $50/year) offers access to extra posts and essays, commenting privileges, and weekly Q&As with special guests.
 Founding members ($250-500/year) also receive quarterly forecasts on domestic and global affairs and content and private Q&As tailored to their specific interests.

 There's an educator/student/alumni rate if you sign up with an email from a US educational institution: $2.50/month, $25/year.
 Access it here.
 If you are a non-US student or educator, use this link instead for the same discount.

 Your contributions are an investment in a kind of community that is difficult to build on social media, where algorithms, rather than your own interests, increasingly determine what is presented for you to read.
 Thank you for your support of Lucid.